Portfolios

 There are three types of portfolio:

-Note: Once created, you can only change certain characteristics of a portfolio in some circumstances.
+Note: Once created, you can only change certain characteristics of a portfolio, and only in some circumstances.
 More information.

 There are several ways to group, nest or relate portfolios: